Metcalf Creek Road

 Trail Overview

 The road begins near Vail, north of I-70.
 It starts out steep and eventually connects to the Red White Trail.
 There are some very narrow areas, so consider the width of your vehicle before you get too far up.
 A full-size SUV or pickup would have a hard time.
-Your Bronco, Jeep or mid-size pickup should be fine but may require a spotter in certain areas.
-Midway, there are beautiful views of the valley, and towards the top, there is an amazing Aspen tree grove.
-The Forest Service has cleared several trees with chain saws creating many narrow areas to navigate, so expect downed trees and consider taking a chain saw.
-The route on the original map does not match up to this submitted route.
-This may be due to the trees being cut.
+Your Bronco, Jeep, or mid-size pickup should be fine but may require a spotter in certain areas.
+Midway, there are beautiful views of the valley, and towards the top, there is an amazing aspen tree grove.
+The Forest Service has cleared several trees with chainsaws, creating many narrow areas to navigate, so expect downed trees and consider taking a chainsaw.
 You may encounter both hikers and mountain bikers, but there are few vehicles on this trail.
 Also, keep in mind that if it has rained recently, this road will likely be impassable.
 After you connect to the Red White Trail, the road is much easier.
-Metcalf Creek Rd opened in late June, and it is unclear how long it stays open, so check with the Forest Service.
+Metcalf Creek Road opened in late June, and it is unclear how long it will stay open, so check with the Forest Service.

 Photos of Metcalf Creek Road